Gary Powell (musician)

 Gary Armstrong Powell (born 11 November 1969) is a British musician.
-He is known as the drummer for the rock bands The Libertines and Dirty Pretty Things.
+He is best known as the drummer for rock bands The Libertines, Dirty Pretty Things and New York Dolls as well as for ska band The Specials.

 Career

-Powell is primarily known for being the drummer for the British bands The Libertines and Dirty Pretty Things, as well as Guyanese-British reggae musician Eddy Grant.
-He joined The Libertines in 2001 after being introduced to frontmen Carl Barât and Pete Doherty by their then-manager Banny Poostchi.
-He also played with the New York Dolls for their 2004 reunion shows, Powell has performed at the Isle of Wight Festival, Wireless Festival, T in the Park and Oxygen, as well as playing with Red Hot Chili Peppers.
+Powell joined The Libertines in 2001 after being introduced to frontmen Carl Barât and Pete Doherty by their then-manager Banny Poostchi.
+He also played with the New York Dolls for their 2004 reunion shows.
+From 2016 to 2019, he was the touring drummer for ska band The Specials, replacing the late John Bradbury.
+Powell is also known for being the drummer for American hip-hop soul artists Mary J. Blige and Lauryn Hill, as well as Guyanese-British reggae musician Eddy Grant.

-Powell also has a successful DJ career, deejaying for club NME at London's Koko and Carl Barat's club night as well as many other venues in London.
-From 2016 to January 2019, Powell was the touring drummer for ska band The Specials, replacing the late John Bradbury.
-He also runs his own record label, 25 Hour Convenience Store.
+Powell also has a successful DJ career, deejaying for Club NME at London's Koko and Carl Barât's club night as well as many other venues in London.
+He runs his own record label, 25 Hour Convenience Store.